 Have you inspected your windows and doors recently?

 - Oil your window and door hinges

 - Can you feel a draft from your windows?
 Then you may need new window hinges.

 - When your door is in the locked position lift the handle and turn the key.
 Does your handle operate smoothly?
 Now open your door and repeat the procedure again?
 If you find the operation of the handle and multi-lock operates better when the door is open, then you may need your door adjusting.
 Prevention is better then cure and a door adjustment could stop the multi-lock from breaking as the misalignment between the door and the frame may put a strain on the lock.

 - When washing / cleaning your UPVC windows please avoid using washing up liquid, as this could damage and degrade the rubber seals also when cleaning your UPVC frames, remember not to use anything abrasive as this could scratch the surface and trap the dirt.

 - Use a damp clean cloth to clean the friction track on your sliding patio doors, to ensure that they are free from dirt and debris.

 - Have you mislaid your window keys?
 Check you have your window keys.
 Its a good idea to keep a window key in each room in the event of an emergency or fire.

 - Clean any blocked drain holes (please see photo below) After a heavy downpour you may find water laying in the bottom of your door and window frames?
 If the drainage holes are blocked this will not allow the water to drain away through the drainage holes in the base.

-If you find any problems just give me a call and I will be happy to advise and quote for any repairs needed such as lost window keys, drafts, replacement hinges and door adjustments
+If you find any problems just give me a call and I will be happy to advise and quote for any repairs needed.
+I specialise in broken door locks, lost window keys, drafts, replacement hinges and door adjustments